Murder of Piang Ngaih Don: Trial of Kevin Chelvam

-The case of Kevin Chelvam is still pending in the courts as of 2023.
-He faces five charges for his role in the abuse and death of Piang Ngaih Don.
+Kevin Chelvam, who was suspended from the police force since August 2016, faced five charges for his role in the abuse and death of Piang Ngaih Don.

-Chelvam faces up to the maximum sentence of ten years' imprisonment for the most serious charge of voluntarily causing grievous hurt and up to three years' imprisonment for each of the other four charges of voluntarily causing harm, and both offences carried either a fine or caning.
+Chelvam faced up to the maximum sentence of ten years' imprisonment for the most serious charge of voluntarily causing grievous hurt and up to three years' imprisonment for each of the other three charges of voluntarily causing harm, and both offences carry either a fine or caning.
+The fifth charge of providing false evidence during investigations also warrants a term of up to seven years of imprisonment.